 Submissions will be judged according to the literary significance of the original and the success of the translation in recreating the literary artistry of the original.
 While the Lucien Stryk Asian Translation Prize is primarily intended to recognize the translation of contemporary works, re-translations or first-time translations of important older works will also be seriously considered.

 Submissions are accepted beginning in January each year.
-The deadline for nominating books published in 2017 is April 16, 2018.
+The deadline for nominating books published in 2018 was April 15, 2019.

 How to Submit: